 It became apparent, however, that maintenance of these areas was going to become an increasingly difficult financial challenge.
 In September of 1976, the Board of County Commissioners established a parks division and re-chartered the role of the division to emphasize the provision of large, regional-scale parks and abandon the effort to provide neighborhood parks and programs.
 While essentially natural in character, the regional parks were designed to include a developed portion with facilities such as turfed, multi-purpose playfields, tennis, volleyball and basketball courts, archery range, disc golf course, dog parks, equestrian skills course, picnic areas with pavilions for group activities, restrooms, and green space for unstructured activities.

 Adam has worked for El Paso County Parks since 2000 and began as a seasonal employee at Bear Creek Regional Park.
 He worked his way up to a full time employee and in April of 2015 was promoted to the East District Maintenance Supervisor.
 His area of responsibility is the eastern portion of the county from Meridian Road to the county line and includes Homestead Ranch Regional Park, Paint Mines Regional Park, Rock Island Regional Trail and the Fairgrounds.

-Jeremy Symes, North District Supervisor
+Nathan Robinson, North District Supervisor